-Roughly 1 Million Americans could see $1,400 directly deposited into their bank accounts as part of the 2025 IRS stimulus payment.
+Roughly 1 Million Americans may have seen $1,400 get directly deposited into their bank accounts as part of the 2025 IRS stimulus payment.
 This payment is connected to the 2021 Recovery Rebate Credit, which provided financial support to those who missed out on earlier stimulus payments.
 While filing taxes remains the key to accessing these funds, many individuals faced challenges in claiming their money due to incomplete filings or a lack of awareness about eligibility.
-Understanding how and when these payments are distributed, as well as staying up to date against scams, is crucial to ensuring you get what you’re entitled to.
+Understanding how and when these payments were distributed, as well as staying up to date against scams, is crucial.

 $1,400 is Getting Direct Deposited to These Americans

 To qualify for the Recovery Rebate Credit and potentially access payments in 2025, individuals needed a valid Social Security number and had to meet specific income requirements.
-Filing taxes was, and still is, the key step to claim these funds.
+Filing taxes was the key step to claim these funds.

 However, many people overlooked this credit, leaving money unclaimed.
 For some, incomplete filings or unawareness of eligibility created roadblocks.
 These challenges particularly affected those who missed out on earlier payments altogether.